 You’ll need a more potent product, and you may have to buy bigger quantities if you have more than one stump to take out at once.
 If this is the case, consider buying multipacks to save money.
-Your stump’s location may also play a role because some products will destroy the surrounding foliage while others won’t.
+The location of the tree stumps may also play a role because some products will destroy the surrounding foliage and surrounding vegetation while others won’t.

 Larger tree stumps take much longer to break down due to their size, even with the more potent chemical mixes.
 It can take several weeks.

 How fast do you want to get rid of your bothersome tree stump?
 Do you have a few months to wait for the less potent products to work or do you need it gone as quickly as possible?
 Smaller stumps will show results at a much quicker rate than larger ones, usually within two weeks of the initial application.
 However, larger stumps can take between four and six weeks before you notice a difference.

 Deciding on how much time you want to take to get rid of your stump will influence the strength of the stump killer you pick out.
 More potent ones will generally work faster on larger and smaller stumps, but they’re more dangerous to use than diluted options.